medibloc/panacea-js-old/docs/medjs-cryptography.rst

 .. code-block:: javascript

-  var keyUtil = Cryptography.keyGen;
-  keyUtil.getPubKey('1719e598983d472efbd3303cc3c4a619d89aef27a6d285443efe8e07f8100cbd');
+  Cryptography.getPubKey('1719e598983d472efbd3303cc3c4a619d89aef27a6d285443efe8e07f8100cbd');
   > '03aa5632864e042271c375c95d1a7418407f986a45d36829879d106883a2e03cb3'

 ---------------------------------------------------------------------------

-keyGen.getSharedSecretKey
+getSharedSecretKey
 =========================

 .. code-block:: javascript

-  var keyUtil = Cryptography.keyGen;
-  keyUtil.getSharedSecretKey(privKey, pubKey);
+  Cryptography.getSharedSecretKey(privKey, pubKey);

-To get the shared secret key using ECDH, you can use ``Cryptography.keyGen.getSharedSecretKey(privKey, pubKey)``.
+To get the shared secret key using ECDH, you can use ``Cryptography.getSharedSecretKey(privKey, pubKey)``.

 ----------
 Parameters